Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Ilocano-Speakers-Canada/README.md

 ### Time-Series Growth Analysis:

-* **Saskatchewan, Nova Scotia, and the Northwest Territories currently lead the country in terms of the Ilocano population growth rate (2006-2021).**
+* **Saskatchewan, Nova Scotia, and the Northwest Territories currently lead the country in terms of the Ilocano population growth rate (2006-2021).** Saskatchewan and Nova Scotia's Ilocano population experienced an over 800% growth from 2006-2021, while Quebec had a comparatively low growth rate despite the fact that it had the highest Ilocano-Tagalog ratio in the country.

-* **In general, the Ilocano language community is outpacing the Tagalog language community in terms of census-by-census growth, although  in terms of raw numbers, they are not expected to overtake the Tagalog language community any time soon.**
+* **In general, the Ilocano language community is outpacing the Tagalog language community in terms of census-by-census growth, although  in terms of raw numbers, they are not expected to overtake the Tagalog language community any time soon.** Nationwide, all but one of the 6 most populous provinces, and all but 2 of the 10 most populous cities, Ilocano growth outpaced Tagalog growth since 2016, to varying degrees.

-* **Specific cities.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Ilocano growth actually stagnated in Quebec, with the Ilocano language experiencing a decline in their census-to-census growth rate between 2016 and 2021, while, conversely, the Tagalog language growth rate for 2021 was actually triple that of the Ilocano growth rate.** Montreal similalrly defied general patterns seen else where, with the Ilocano population actually *declining* and the Tagalog population increasing slightly.

-* **Specific cities.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **While some cities experienced a positive growth, and other cities experienced a negative growth, in terms of their Tagalog population, almost every city experienced a growth in their Ilocano population in varying degrees.** The only exception, besides Montreal, is Vancouver, where *both* the Ilocano and Tagalog language experienced *negative growth* in 2021, although Tagalog had a much bigger drop than Ilocano.

 <details><summary><b>Choropleth Map of Ilocano Growth Rate</b></summary>
     <img src="https://github.com/Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Ilocano-Speakers-Canada/blob/main/Figures/Panel%203%20Pics/Figure%203.3.1.png"/>